silky/chrisdone-homepage/posts/haskell-lang.markdown

   code works.
 * The features section needs to be filled out with content.
-I'm not entirely sure that the headers are decent, but I'm pretty sure they're a good start.
-Pages for each of those which contain example code of real problems that are solved are needed.
+I'm not entirely sure that the headers are decent, but I'm pretty sure they're a good start.[^4] Pages for each of those which contain example code of real problems that are solved are needed.

 I won't be able to actively work on this for a few days, but I can do bits and bobs here and there on the weekend and I always have time to